What is the order of events at a wedding reception and the Basic Timeline?

 By Eivan’s Wedding Team

-If you are not comfortable with the basic timeline, you can change it to suit your style and personalized timeline.
-Here, we lay down a basic traditional wedding reception from beginning to the end.
+If you are not comfortable with the basic wedding ceremony outline for wedding planning, you can change it to suit your style and personalized timeline.
+Here, we lay down a basic traditional wedding ceremony from beginning to end.

 clear glass bottle on table